qiuosier/Virgo/docs/AlphaVantage.md

 Base on the "histories", it will wait (sleep) automatically before making new requests when there are already 5 requests in the last minute.
 Also, it will retry automatically when an error occurs.
 From the user perspective, it just looks like the request is taking a long time.
 Users do not need to worry about the delay and retry.

+## Symbols
+Special characters in stock symbols are handled as follows:
+* "." is replaced by "-".
+* "^" is removed.